 The visualization above shows a plot of imaginary open-source and commercial software positions with respect to effort and cost.
-For example, the letters ‘A’ correspond to the technologically equivalent software solutions using either commercial software or open-source.
+For example, the letters ‘A’ corresponds to the technologically equivalent software solutions using either commercial software or open-source.
 When using commercial code, the software costs more but takes less effort and when using open-source, the equal software costs less but takes more effort to get going.
 At the end of the day, the difference in the total cost of ownership is not as big as you would expect.
 You can’t avoid costs.
 You can’t avoid effort.
 You can only choose their ratio.
 In fact, it’s a classical trade-off between time and money.
 There are additional important factors like time and scale that have tremendous effects on costs.
 But knowing this is just a big generalization.
 Let me express it in sports terminology.
 When it comes to costs open-source slightly wins.
 When it comes to effort commercial software slightly wins.

 Simulation software accuracy is a broad topic itself.
 Open-source has by nature its source code open which makes it very transparent in terms of what methods are used and how they are implemented.
 Commercial software source codes aren’t available, leaving a lot of space for questions.
 We know that commercial codes tend to please their users (algorithms stay on the safe side which goes against the accuracy) but in return commercial codes bring back certain value out of the extensive experience with real industrial projects.
 Over the years, we made dozens of studies with our customers that confirm that none of the open-source or commercial code is more accurate than the other.
 After all, it’s humans and their skills and experience who make the results accurate, not software.
 When it comes to accuracy it’s a draw.